CALL (800) 737-9353

 Hand and Power Tool Safety

 An employer is responsible for providing safe equipment, but it is the responsibility of the worker to use them safely.
 Approximately 85% to 95% of all accident and injuries are due to unsafe acts.
 This program reviews various power tools and how to handle them in a safe manner.
 Individual responsibility and proper care and maintenance are also stressed.
-Meets the general requirements for training in hand and power tool safety.

 Learn More or Order »